Tallalali1/deploy-rails-app-with-capistrano-and-passenger/README.md

 ```
 > ⚠️ **Before this step:**
 > You should configure Capistrano and deploy your app to the server.
-> If you need help setting up Capistrano, see [this guide](https://github.com/Tallalali1/setup-Capistrano-in-rails-app).
+> If you need help setting up Capistrano on your local machine, see [this guide the setup-Capistrano-in-rails-app ](https://github.com/Tallalali1/setup-Capistrano-in-rails-app).

 ```sh
 sudo nano /etc/nginx/sites-enabled/default